 Our research confirmed that this trend is a reality in the project communities.
-Women participating in the research reported 6.2 hours per day of caring for a child or an older adult work compared to 1.2 hours per day for men.
-Additionally, women reported cooking for 5.5 hours per day, and men reported cooking for 0.5 hours on average.
+Women participating in the studyresearch reported working 6.2 hours per day -ef-caring for a child or an older adult -work-compared to 1.2 hours per day for men.
+Additionally, women reported cooking -fer-5.5 hours per day, and men reported cooking for 0.5 hours on average.